 Under the legal residency test, an international student will qualify as a resident of DC, MD or VA when he/she or a household family member has an intention of living in the state permanently or on a long-term basis.
 Examples of intention include: (a) you have made arrangements with an area company to begin employment in the year of graduation; (b) you have other family members in the area and you really believe that you will stay there after graduation; (c) your parents had a home in DC or VA (at any time during the year) or in MD (on December 31st) and you live with them or lived with them prior to moving to a dorm or to an apartment, or; (d) if you own or owned your home in one of the states.
 If one of these situations applies, you are a legal (domiciliary) resident of the relevant state.

 All nonresident alien students holding F-1, J-1, M-1 or Q-1 status and receiving any form of payment from within the United States must each file an annual tax return with IRS.
-The forms to file are Form 1040NR-EZ: U.S. Income Tax Return for Certain Nonresident Aliens With No Dependents or Form 1040NR: U.S. Nonresident Alien Income Tax Return.
-Forms must be filed with the IRS by April 15 of the following year if the income received was earned for the performance of services.
+The form to file is Form 1040-NR, U.S. Nonresident Alien Income Tax Return.
+Form 1040-NR must be filed with the IRS by April 15 of the following year if the income received was earned for the performance of services.
 If the only money received was via scholarship, fellowship, or stipend, then the return is due June 15.

-Once the student qualifies for resident alien status, however, he/she should no longer file Forms 1040NR/1040NR-EZ, unless required to do so under the dual-status alien filing requirements (see IRS Publication 519 (PDF)).
-Resident aliens have the same tax responsibilities as U.S. citizens and must file Form 1040, 1040A or 1040-EZ as applicable.
+Once the student qualifies for resident alien status, however, he/she should no longer file Form 1040-NR, unless required to do so under the dual-status alien filing requirements (see IRS Publication 519 (PDF)).
+Resident aliens have the same tax responsibilities as U.S. citizens and must file Form 1040.

 You may want to consult IRS Publication 519, or a tax professional to determine whether you must file a return and which form to file.

 Students who are residents of DC or MD must file a state income tax return, generally by April 15, whenever they are required to file a federal return (or when requesting a refund) even if they are only residents of the state for part of the year.
 The filing requirements for residents of VA include a gross income threshold, which may be slightly below the federal filing limit.
-Check with the VA Form 760 or 760-S instructions for details.
+Check the VA Form 760 instructions for details.
 VA returns are due May 1.
 VA has a separate form called 760PY for part-year residents while MD and DC ask questions about part year residency on their main tax forms (D-40 for DC and 502 for MD).
-Part-year residents cannot use the short forms (DC Form D-40EZ and MD Form 503).

 In general, the same filing status that was claimed on your federal return must also be claimed on your state return.
 One exception to the filing status requirements that may be significant for nonresident aliens who are residents of DC, is that even though each spouse is required to file a separate return for federal purposes, they may file a joint return for DC purposes.
 This, at a minimum, will allow an additional personal exemption amount to reduce the computed tax liability or to increase any refund due.
 The same number of personal exemptions claimed on the federal return must also, generally, be claimed with the state.

-Lastly, all income reported on the federal return, with the exception of the tax-free scholarships that are reported on Form 1040NR or 1040NR-EZ, must be reported on the state return.
+Lastly, all income reported on the federal return must be reported on the state return.
 This includes taxable stipends.

 Withholding Forms and Certificates of Nonresidence